- Print this page

 See > Production methods > Additives

-Genetically Modified (GM) food - including ingredients, additives or processing aids that contain novel DNA or protein - must show the words ‘genetically modified’ on the label.
+Genetically Modified (GM) food that contains novel DNA or protein - must show the words ‘genetically modified’ on the label.

 However, there are some exceptions and GM labelling is not required if: